Unboxed-Software/solana-course/content/transfer-hook.md

       true // is_writable
     )?
   ];
-  // 2.
-Calculate the size and rent required to store the list of

   // calculate account size
   let account_size = ExtraAccountMetaList::size_of(account_metas.len())? as u64;
   // calculate minimum required lamports let lamports = Rent::get()?.minimum_balance(account_size as usize);

-  // 3.
-Make a CPI to the System Program to create an account and set the let mint = ctx.accounts.mint.key();
+  let mint = ctx.accounts.mint.key();
   let signer_seeds: &[&[&[u8]]] = &[&[b"extra-account-metas", &mint.as_ref(), &[ctx.bumps.extra_account_meta_list]]];